ethanplazz/startup/notes.md

 ## Database Notes
 Alright I successfully created my mongodb account and started a free database with like 500 megabytes of storage which isn't a lot but it will do for free.
 I installed mongodb with npm install and then created a database file which has all of the mongodb commands in it so I can use them.
 I then changed index so instead of saving everything locally there it uses the mongo commands to send the data there and back and hash it along the way.

+## Websocket Notes
+Ok I successfully created my websocket so that whenever someone logs in or creates a new account everyone whos logged in on the website gets a little message in real time that they did.
+This is done in a little activity box on the side of the screen.